michal-1994/project-filter/README.md

 ### STORE AGE EACH PERSON
 Create array with object to store data

-### CALCULATE AGE
+### FILTER FIRST OPTION
-Function to return fit options
+Filter with function which return fix elements

-### FILTER PERSON
+### FILTER SECOND OPTION
-Filter fit person
+Filter with forEach and if to return fix elements

-### CREATE TABLE WITH FIT ELEMENTS
+### FILTER THIRD OPTION
-Create table with filtered elements
+None